-In the late 80’s, I bought a Nikonos III and substituted underwater photography for spearfishing, as I vowed not to kill any sentient beings.
+In the late 80s, I bought a Nikonos III and substituted underwater photography for spearfishing, vowing not to kill any more sentient beings.

 When I joined SFUPS long ago, I started to learn a great deal from other members and presenters at the monthly meetings.
 After switching to a DSLR rig, there was a quantum leap in my results.
-Surprisingly, in 2007 I won digital photographer of the year.
+I was pleased to win digital photographer of the year in 2007.

 Currently, I use mostly Canon cameras and lenses, Ikelite housings, and DS 160 and DS50 strobes.
 My main set-up includes a full frame mirrorless camera (EOS RP), 15 mm fisheye, 100 mm macro, and 28-105 mm.